 While it is true that NLP and NLU are often used interchangeably to define how computers work with human language, we have already established the way they are different and how their functions can sometimes submerge.

 The reality is that NLU and NLP systems are almost always used together, and more often than not, NLU is employed to create improved NLP models that can provide more accurate results to the end user.
 No rule forces developers to avoid using one set of algorithms with another.
 As solutions are dedicated to improving products and services, they are used with only that goal in mind.

 NLP is the more traditional processing system, whereas NLU is much more advanced, even as a subset of the former.
-Since it would be challenging to analyse text using just NLP properly, the solution is coupled with NLU to provide sentimental analysis, which offers more precise insight into the actual meaning of the conversation.
-Online retailers can use this system to analyse the meaning of feedback on their product pages and primary site to understand if their clients are happy with their products.
+Since it would be challenging to analyze text using just NLP properly, the solution is coupled with NLU to provide sentimental analysis, which offers more precise insight into the actual meaning of the conversation.
+Online retailers can use this system to analyze the meaning of feedback on their product pages and primary site to understand if their clients are happy with their products.

 Suppose companies wish to implement AI systems that can interact with users without direct supervision.
 In that case, it is essential to ensure that machines can read the word and grasp the actual meaning.
-This helps the final solution to be less rigid and have a more personalised touch.
+This helps the final solution to be less rigid and have a more personalized touch.

 Language processing is the future of the computer era with conversational AI and natural language generation.
 NLP and NLU will continue to witness more advanced, specific and powerful future developments.
 With applications across multiple businesses and industries, they are a hot AI topic to explore for beginners and skilled professionals.

 Technology will continue to make NLP more accessible for both businesses and customers.
 Book a career consultation with one of our experts if you want to break into a new career with AI.